ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-ietf-ccamp-otn-path-computation-yang.md

 This document defines a YANG data model, which augment the generic Path Computation RPC defined in {{!I-D.ietf-teas-yang-path-computation}}, with OTN technology-specific augmentations required to request path computation to an underlying OTN SDN controller.
 These models allow a client to delegate path computation tasks to the underlying SDN controller without having to obtain OTN detailed information from the controller and performing feasible path computation itself.

+## Editorial Note (To be removed by RFC Editor)

+> Note to the RFC Editor: This section is to be removed prior to publication.

+This document contains placeholder values that need to be replaced with finalized values at the time of publication.
+This note summarizes all of the substitutions that are needed.

+Please apply the following replacements:

+- XXXX --> the assigned RFC number for this I-D
+- YYYY --> the assigned RFC number for {{!I-D.ietf-teas-yang-path-computation}}
+- ZZZZ --> the assigned RFC number for {{!I-D.ietf-ccamp-layer1-types}}
+- KKKK --> the assigned RFC number for {{!I-D.ietf-teas-yang-te}}
+- 2026-05-19 --> the actual date of the publication of this document

 ## Terminology and Notations